Principle 1 – Code of Ethical Behaviour

 The Board has delegated the day-to-day management of the Company to the Chief Executive Officer.
 The CEO in turn delegates authority to management.
 These authorisation levels are set out in the Delegated Authority Policy.

 The Audit Committee assists the Board in fulfilling its responsibilities with respect to financial reporting, external audit and internal audit.
-The Committee is made up of at least three Directors appointed by the Board, one of whom must be the Board Chairman who cannot chair the Committee.
-The Committee meets at least four times a year and all Directors are invited to attend Committee meetings.
-Employees only attend Committee meetings at the invitation of the Committee Chairman.
+The Committee is made up of at least three Directors appointed by the Board, one of whom must be the Board Chair who cannot chair the Committee.
+The Committee meets at least four times a year and all Directors receive Committee papers and minutes and may attend Committee meetings.
+Employees only attend Committee meetings at the invitation of the Committee Chair.

-POAL maintains this website where stakeholders can access financial and operational information, media announcements, customer communications and key corporate governance information.
+POAL maintains this website where stakeholders can access financial and operational information, media announcements, customer communications and key corporate governance information such as charters and policies.

 POAL's half yearly and annual reports contain financial and non-financial information, including its strategy, key performance measures, environmental impacts, health and safety performance, sustainability initiatives and critical risks.
 POAL follows the Integrated Reporting framework to ensure there is balanced, transparent, public disclosure which connects financial, social and environmental performance.